Zoranan/CPP_Grep/README.md

 Capture groups are enclosed in parenthesis.
 If you don't want output to be captured, use (?: to start your group

-Capture groups are buggy still when quantified.
+Capture groups are currently stable.

 - Each group can capture multiple values if it is quantified
-- Groups can be nested
+- Groups can be nested and captures will be made for each
 - Capture groups are numbered in the order that their left parenthesis appear in